abhiMishra98/NCCL-Multinode-Characterization/README.md

 PCIe address format is `domain:bus:device.function` (e.g. `0000:3d:00.0`); the `bus` field is what you trace up through the `lspci -tv` tree to find its root complex.

-**Result:** on both servers, the GPU and NIC sit under the same root complex — no cross-socket hop for GPUDirect RDMA traffic.

 ## NCCL All-Reduce Benchmark (GPUDirect RDMA over RoCE)

 `all_reduce_perf` from [nccl-tests](https://github.com/NVIDIA/nccl-tests) was run across the 2 nodes (1 GPU per node) via `mpirun`: